 The new V8 produces 495bhp and 470lb ft, with a virtually flat torque curve between 3000 and 6000rpm.
 These are not especially heroic figures given the cubic capacity, but be in no doubt – there is more to come from this engine, with supercharging and/or turbocharging both being considered at the moment.
 But not hybrid power, say Corvette’s engineers.

 Yet even with ‘just’ 495bhp the 1530kg Corvette can still hit 60mph from rest in just 3.2sec, thanks in part to its full launch control system, but also because of its short, close gearing and the super-fast shifts of its dual-clutch gearbox.
 The weight claim is for a dry car by the way – in reality it weighs just over 1600kg.

-Pretty spectacular to be honest.
-The big V8 is much more refined than Corvette engines of old, and deliberately so according to programme engineering manager Josh Holder.
+The result of all this is a Corvette that drives unlike that of all its predecessors.
+The big V8 is much more refined than GM engines of old, and deliberately so, according to programme engineering manager Josh Holder.
 ‘We still wanted to keep that traditional V8 sound, but at the same time we wanted to get rid of the noises you don’t like while keeping the bits you do.
 So yes, it’s more refined but, we think, in a good way.’
 Either way, it still sounds like a proper, big banger V8, and it goes like one, too.